“Leadership Matters” – the podcast series for good leadership

 Most people have a pretty good idea of what bad leadership looks like.
 But what makes a good leader?
 Are good leaders born or is “leader material” something that we learn throughout our careers?
 Why bother taking another leadership training?

-Why and how does the quality of leadership matter for (mental) health in general?
 In this episode, we speak with Prof. Dr. Harald Gündel, Medical Director of the Department of Psychosomatic Medicine and Psychotherapy at the University Clinic Ulm.
 We learn how body and mind react to the work environment.
 Is resilience the key to staying healthy?
 Prof. Dr. Gündel offers a different perspective on resilience in the organizational context.
 He talks about potential limits of resilience training and explains how good leadership can contribute to both resilient teams and resilient organizations.

 As a TUM employee you can find out more about the topic with the following resources: